cloudmesh/cloudmesh-queue/README.md

 Cloudmesh Queue is a job queuing and scheduling framework.
 It allows users to leverage all the available compute resources defined in a cluster to perform tasks which require maximum compute power and execution time.
-It is implemented as both as cmd line program and as a rest service.
+It is implemented as both as cmd line program and as a rest service with interactive documentation.

 ![](https://github.com/cloudmesh/cloudmesh-queue/raw/main/images/rest.png)

 ## Cluster

+A cluster provides a yaml representation of a set of hosts

 We have the following cluster commands implemented.